deFarro/browser_rpg/README.md

 * JavaScript ES6
 * Babel
 * React
+* Redux
 * RequireJS
 * Mocha + Chai

 ---

 Decided not to use React router to keep address line clean and static and provide a standalone app experience.
+Redux is used for managing state on character setup stage.